Kihumba/private-/Phase-C/Curriculum/02 - Adaptability/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Written or recorded narrative of how the Fellow responded to a transition in Andela and a change that occurred during simulations.
+1. Written or recorded narrative of how I responded to a change that was uncomfortable or unwelcome since joining Andela.

 ## Objectives